opcycle/docker-solr/README.md

 #### Persisting Solr data
 If you remove the container all your data and configurations will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

 For persistence you should mount a volume at the `/opt/solr/data/cores` path.
-The above examples define a docker volume namely solr_data.
+The above examples define a docker volume namely `solr_data`.
 The Solr application state will persist as long as this volume is not removed.

 To avoid inadvertent removal of this volume you can mount host directories as data volumes.
 Alternatively you can make use of volume plugins to host the volume data.